advanced-computer-lab-2023/Code-of-Duty2-Pharmacy/docs/api-reference.md

 ### Endpoints

-The endpoints are group herein according to the entity they manipulate or are most closely associated with.
+The endpoints are grouped herein according to the entity they manipulate or are most closely associated with.
 This grouping is similar, but not 1:1, to the actual grouping in the code.

 - [Authentication](#authentication)
 - [Medicines](#medicines)